liquidinstruments/moku-examples/docs/cli/feature.md

 ### Arguments

-- `FEATURES`: One or more features to download (e.g., 'api-server', '4.0.1/api-server').
-Format: version/feature or just feature name (requires --ip to get version from device) [required]
+- `FEATURES`: One or more features to download (e.g., 'api-server', '4.0.1:api-server').
+Format: version:feature or just feature name (requires --ip to get version from device) [required]

 ### Options